Derek Carr has 'complete faith' Raiders will give extension before training camp

 Luck received a record $140 million, six-year deal with $87 million guaranteed from the Indianapolis Colts last summer.
 The date of the deal?
 June 29.
 It is currently May 23.

-And if a deal is not reached by the time the Raiders' first real practice in Napa on July 29 ... well, here's what Carr said last month: "Once football, training camp starts I won't even answer my phone if it has to do with that."
+If a deal is not reached by the time the Raiders' first real practice in Napa on July 29, well, here's what Carr said last month: "Once football, training camp starts I won't even answer my phone if it has to do with that."